Pest Control contractors in

 Licensing Requirements

-Delaware requires Pesticide Applicator License through Department of Agriculture.
-Must pass written exam, complete application with $75 fee, provide proof of insurance.
-Commercial applicators need Category 7A (General Pest) or 7F (Termite) certification.
+Delaware requires Pesticide Applicator License through Delaware Department of Agriculture.
+Commercial applicators must pass written exam covering pest identification, pesticide safety, and application methods.
+Category 7A (General Pest Control) and 7D (Termite Control) most common.
 License renewal every 3 years with 6 hours continuing education.
+Business license required through Division of Revenue.

 Permit Requirements